AdamKyle/flare/resources/info/notifications/section-1.md

 The chat area is extremly important to pay attention to.
 Messages about being out of gold for completing things such as enchanting/crafting or being told you have to wait for the appropriate timer to finish - all of these and more can appear in chat.

+These server messages are only directed to you, so the rest of chat wont be poluted by eachothers server messages and can just focus on chatting.

+## No popups or endless notifications.

+We don't do any of that when it comes to notifying you.
+When you login, you wont have 500 notifications and popups to manage and clear.
+The only time we will populate your notification center is if you have completed an adventure and are in game.